kyleiwaniec/mobile-menu/README.md

 NOTE: Even though Android "supports" 3D transforms, it doesn't do it well.
 So instead of feature detection, UA detection is used to target Android, and Not use 3D

-Both menus can be previewed here (should be viewed in smart phone or FF/CHROME/SAFARI/IE10 - remember to reduce your browser width below 600px):
+Both menus can be previewed here (should be viewed on a smart phone or FF/CHROME/SAFARI/IE10 - remember to reduce your browser width below 600px):

 http://candpgeneration.com/toys/mobile-menu/mobile-menu-flip.html